stronnag/mwptools/docs/mwp-Gtk4-migration-guide.md

 | wp-spotlight | Style for the 'next waypoint' highlight | Defines RGBA colour for 'next way point' highlight | "#ffffff60" |
 | wp-text-style | Style of text used for next WP display | Defines the way the WP numbers are displayed.
 Font, size and RGBA description (or well known name, with alpha) | "Sans 72/#ff000060" |
 | zone-detect | Application to return timezone from location | If supplied, the application will be used to return the timezone (in preference to geonames.org).
 The application should take latitude and longitude as parameters.
 See samples/tzget.sh | "" |

+## DBus

+The DBus name / path are changed to map the application Id; e.g. `org.stronnag.mwp` and  `/org/stronnag/mwp`.
+A few of the DBus interfaces have been enhanced; you can introspect the bus to determine this pending new documentation.